lorenzhs/fastfilter_cpp/README.md

 This is a research library currently.
 It is not meant for production use.

-Developers might want to consider our [Header-only Xor Filter library in C](https://github.com/FastFilter/xor_singleheader/).

-Reference: [Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters](https://arxiv.org/abs/1912.08258), Journal of Experimental Algorithmics (to appear).
+Originally, this library was written for Xor filters.
+It has since been expanded to cover many different data structures.
+This fork extends it to consider various ribbon-based data structures, most notably [BuRR](https://github.com/lorenzhs/BuRR).

 ## Prerequisites

-- A  C++11 compiler such as GNU G++ or LLVM Clang++
+- A  C++17 compiler such as GNU G++ or LLVM Clang++
-- Make
+- Make, CMake, and Ninja

 Expectations: